 Statics is the study of bodies at rest - in a state of balance with their surroundings.
-Through the applications of the principles of statics, several questions emerge: What load will the column have to support?
-What is the tension of the bridge cable?
-What is the mechanical advantage of the block and tackle?
+Through the applications of the principles of statics,- we answer such questions as: What load will the column have to support?; What is the tension of the bridge cable?; What is the mechanical advantage of the block and tackle?
 Statics is an analytical subject and it makes extensive use of mathematics in all of its forms: Algebra, Geometry, and Trigonometry.